tryggos16/kest2_windows_verkefni/README.md

 # kest2_windows_verkefni

-# 10.3.1.4 Lab - Finalize the Windows Installation
+# 10.3.1.4 Lab - Finalize the Windows Installation.
 """""""""""""""""""""""""""""""""""""""""""""""""""""

 ### 1. Question: What options are available in the Driver tab?